Skip to main content

 “Don’t I always?”
 His taunting tone made the men smile again.
 Gulabi Bai grabbed his attention as she appeared at the threshold to call him for the rituals.

 Ishaan Dev’s jaws stiffened as Urvi and Gulabi Bai helped Priyambada to sit down beside him.
-He shifted a little in his place to make sure there was no contact even with her attire, even by mistake.
+He shifted a little in his place to make sure there was no contact, even with her attire, even by mistake.
 They were instructed to give offerings of flowers, leaves, and clarified butter to the fire altar.
 As Priyambada’s hand neared his, Ishaan Dev noticed her body leaning in close to the fire, the end of her veil near it.
 He eyed his parents and stepmother up on the platform.
-The crowd behind them watching.
+The crowd behind them was watching.
 Priyambada moved again, the veil almost catching fire.

 “Move back.”
 Ishaan Dev spoke rather firmly, pushing her veil away from the fire with his free hand.
-Priyambada was quick to realise her veil was about to catch fire and she pulled it back into her body.
+Priyambada was quick to realise her veil was about to catch fire, and she pulled it back into her body.

 “I am here only because of the queen!”
 She said rather abruptly.
 “Nobody should think otherwise.”
 Ishaan Dev’s jaws tightened.
 He didn’t even care to glance at her.
 She was again trying to intimidate him.
 He wouldn’t give her the pleasure.
 Priyambada looked at him from behind the veil.
 He looked tired.
 “I said…”